zapgun7/MFP1/README.md

 A repository for my first project in the Media Fundamentals class Watch the demo here (sans stop button): https://www.youtube.com/watch?v=81r0ClfWX5Q

+## How to Build
+- Should just have to open it in VS2022 and build it in either Debug or Release in x64
+- Or run the Project1.exe in the root folder

 ## Design Choices:
 ### Audio Loading